software-students-fall2023/1-specification-exercise-team999999999/README.md

 ## User Requirements

-### As a user, I want to filter for restaurants that are wheelchair accessible so I can go out with my friends.
+### As a user with mobility challenges, I want to filter for restaurants that are wheelchair accessible so I can go out with my friends.
 Estimation of effort: L
 Acceptance criteria:
 1. User's accessibility needs are available to be selected.